infracloudio/kubernetes-autoscaling/README.md

   ```
   This will create all the resources in the `custom-metrics` namespace
   - `custom-metrics-server/custom-metrics-server-config.yaml`
     This file contains the `configMap` used to create the configuration file for the adapter, which configures how the metrics are fetched from Prometheus and how to associate those with the Kubernetes resources.
-More details about writing the configuration can be found [here](https://github.com/DirectXMan12/k8s-prometheus-adapter/blob/master/docs/config.md)
+More details about writing the configuration can be found [here](https://github.com/DirectXMan12/k8s-prometheus-adapter/blob/master/docs/config.md). [_A walkthrough of the configuration._](https://github.com/DirectXMan12/k8s-prometheus-adapter/blob/master/docs/config-walkthrough.md)
   - `custom-metrics-server/custom-metrics-server-rbac.yaml`
     Contains ServiceAccount, ClusterRoles, RoleBindings, ClusterRoleBindings to grant required permissions to the adapter
   - `custom-metrics-server/custom-metrics-server.yaml`